Article

 CVI is lifelong.
 There isn’t a cure for CVI, but your child’s ability to use their functional vision has the possibility to improve with comprehensive, integrated assessment and educational programming.
 The good news is that there are many effective practices that help some children build visual attention and visual recognition.
 For many, they may be able to use some visual skills with adaptations to the task and environment, but after a certain point, it can be too fatiguing.
 So people with CVI have a strategy or workaround for everything in their daily lives and use various compensatory skills to access learning and their world.

 With CVI, it’s about access to learning.
 Visual skills are not a prerequisite for learning and access.
 With comprehensive (and integrated) assessment and accessible educational programming, individuals with CVI can learn to access their world in the way that works best for them.
-Some use visual skills, some use compensatory strategies, and some use both.
+Some use visual skills, some use compensatory strategies, and many use both.

-Common visual behaviors of CVI supported by current research and recognized by major theorists in the field
+Common visual behaviors of CVI supported by current research and recognized by major theorists in the field.

 Every child’s visual journey with CVI is unique, and a diagnosis is often made by ruling out other causes.
 However, there are common CVI visual behaviors and traits associated with CVI.
 They are: